satorici/satori-docs/satori_help/docs/getting-started/playbooks.md

   execute:
     - [echo $(input)]
 ```
+In this example, the `input` list provides different values to the command `echo`, allowing you to test multiple scenarios.

-You can read more about the [language](../playbooks/language.md) features and the possible [asserts](../playbooks/asserts.md).
+For more details about the [language](../playbooks/language.md) features and available [asserts](../playbooks/asserts.md).

 # Running playbooks

-Now you have your shiny new playbook but how to make it do something?
-We present you two ways to do it.

-## CLI
+Once you’ve created your Playbook, you need to know how to execute it.
+There are two primary methods for running Playbooks in Satori:

+## 1. Command Line Interface (CLI)
+To run a Playbook from the command line, use the following command:

 ```bash
 satori run hello.yml